daphteh/Fortune_500_Director_Board_Network/README.md

 ## The Code
 This is useful for:
-- Building aggregated network graphs built on individuals' actions (e.g. connections between universities & firms based on where students work post-graduation)
+- Building aggregated network graphs built on individuals' actions (e.g. another example: connections between universities & firms based on where students work post-graduation)
 - Visualizing a large network

 Key characteristics of the graph: